1. Docs

 SAML: Configuring Google Workspace

-This guide walks you through configuring your Google Workspace (formerly known as G Suite) service as a SAML SSO identity provider (IDP) for the Pulumi Cloud.
+This guide walks you through configuring your Google Workspace (formerly known as G Suite) service as a SAML SSO identity provider (IDP) for Pulumi Cloud.

-Creating the SAML Application
+Creating the SAML application

 1. In the administrator console for your Google Workspace domain, open the flyout menu in the upper-left corner and choose Apps > Web and mobile apps.